CharuGupta-eng/vsdOSPowerCalc/README.md

  4.Finally you got output waveform and values on ngspice please copy these values and make .csv file with column name as INDEX TIME POWER.

-   (I am trying to generate itsself from script)
+   (I am trying to generate itself from script)

                                          Average power plot on ngspice
 ![image](https://user-images.githubusercontent.com/66687579/86263299-ab579900-bbde-11ea-8da3-2397479ae1e4.png)